MechaZone/Slope-collision-for-SGDK/README.md

+You can follow the progress of my Sega Genesis/Mega Drive game, Gilgamech, from my free Patreon blog patreon.com/mechazone

-It's not perfect, but maybe you can improve it or at least learn a thing or two from it?
+This code isn't perfect, but maybe you can improve it or at least learn a thing or two from it?

 I originally built the baisc collision code without slope detection based on tutorials by Pigsy. https://www.youtube.com/playlist?list=PL1xqkpO_SvY2_rSwHTBIBxXMqmek--GAb